HaikuArchives/BinaryClock/README.md

 ### How to read the Binary Clock:
-Each column stands for a digit in a 24 hour clock with the format: XX : XX : XX each column is configured like this:a
+Each column stands for a digit in a 24 hour clock with the format: XX : XX : XX each column is configured like this:
 ```
 8
 4